mrsalmon1976/safish.com/all-articles.md

 ---
 layout: all-articles
+titel: All blog posts
-subtitle: This is a list of all blog posts on software.safish.com since 2001.
+subtitle: This is a full list of all blog posts on software.safish.com since 2001.
+cover-img: /assets/img/path.jpg
 ---